nominolo/scion/README.markdown

 Once you have a running and connected Scion server, you can use the commands provided by scion-mode:

-  * `M-x scion-open-cabal-project` (`C-c C-o`) configures a .cabal project and loads the meta-data from a .cabal file.
-Note that this doesn't type check or load anything.
-If you change the .cabal file of a project, call this function to update the session with the new settings.
+  * `C-c C-o` (`scion-open-cabal-project`) configures a Cabal project and loads the meta-data from a Cabal file.
+Note that this does not type check or load anything.
+If you change the Cabal file of a project, call this function to update the session with the new settings.

-  * `M-x scion-load-library` (`C-c C-l`) type checks all the files in the library.
+  * `C-c C-L` (`scion-load`) load the current file with Scion.
+If the file is within a Cabal project this will prompt to use the settings from one of the components in the package description file.
+You can still choose to load only the current file using the default settings.

+If loading generates any errors or warnings, a buffer will appear and list them all.
+Pressing `RET` on a note will jump to its source location.
+Pressing `q` closes the buffer, and `C-c C-n` (`scion-list-compiler-notes`) brings it back.
+Use `M-n` (`scion-next-note-in-buffer`) and `M-p` (`scion-previous-note-in-buffer`) to navigate within the notes of one buffer.

 There are a few more utilities: